 Useless On Desktop, Right?

-Even though I’ve come around on the feature on my phone, the usefulness on the desktop didn’t make sense to me at all.
+Even though I’ve come around to the feature on my phone, the usefulness on the desktop didn’t make sense to me at all.
 We’ve seen some commits around PIP support for Android, but really just assumed those were for Android.

 Gabriel, however, has been talking about this feature showing up on the desktop for a while and we both have struggled with what it would be useful for.
-Nevermind that, there wasn’t hard proof that it was coming at all.
+Never mind that, there wasn’t hard proof that it was coming at all.

 But now we have this post in the Developer’s blog, speaking of PIP support coming to the desktop and again I’m left asking why.